 North Toronto Veterinary Behaviour Specialty Clinic welcomes you!

 North Toronto Veterinary Behaviour Specialty Clinic offers behaviour consultations on a referral basis.
-Dr. Gary Landsberg BSc, DVM, DACVB, dip ECAWBM is a board-certified veterinary behaviourist with specialist credentialing from the American College of Veterinary Behaviorists and the European College of Animal Welfare and Behavioural Medicine.
-Please note that Dr. Landsberg presently has very limited availability to see new cases.
+Drs.
+Denenberg and Landsberg are board-certified veterinary behaviourists with specialist credentialing from the American College of Veterinary Behaviorists and the European College of Animal Welfare and Behavioural Medicine.
+Please note that Dr. Landsberg is not currently available for new cases.

-We are happy to announce that Dr. Sagi Denenberg DVM, MRCVS, DACVB, Dip ECAWBM, RCVS Recognised Specialist in Veterinary Behavioural Medicine is returning to Toronto to see cases at our clinic.
+Dr. Sagi Denenberg DVM, MRCVS, DACVB, Dip ECAWBM, RCVS Recognised Specialist in Veterinary Behavioural Medicine Has now returned to Toronto to see cases at our clinic.
 Dr. Denenberg spent the last three years at the University of Bristol, England where he provided behaviour consultations, teaching students, and engaged in research.
 Please contact us by email to confirm the next available appointment with a veterinary behaviourist.

 Our clinic is a shared location with the Doncaster Animal Clinic at 99 Henderson Avenue in Thornhill.